ibm-cloud-docs/log-analysis/archive.md

-## Step 6: Grant IAM policies to a user to archive logs
+## Step 7: Grant IAM policies to a user to archive logs
-{: #step6}
+{: #step7}

-The following table lists the policies that a user must have to be able to configure archiving of logs from IBM Log Analysis with LogDNA Web UI into a bucket in a {{site.data.keyword.cos_short}} instance:
+The following table lists the policies that a user must have to be able to configure archiving of logs from IBM Log Analysis with LogDNA Web UI into a bucket in a {{site.data.keyword.cos_full_notm}} instance:

 | Service                        | Role                      | Permission granted                                                                            |
 |--------------------------------|---------------------------|-----------------------------------------------------------------------------------------------|